 Weston Aqueduct Trail

-A 1.1 mile recreational trail that follows the apex of the aqueduct from Brook Street in Nobscot east to Elm Street in Saxonville.
+A 1.1-mile recreational trail that follows the apex of the aqueduct from Brook Street in Nobscot east to Elm Street in Saxonville.

 Wittenborg Woods